-Bella Hadid Flaunts Amazing Body Alongside BFF Kendall Jenner in Hot Bikini Snaps
+Bella Hadid Flaunts Amazing Body Alongside BFF Kendall Jenner In Hot Bikini Snaps

 The two friends are seen playing beer pong in their bikinis alongside a third friend.
 The trio is posing in front of a ping pong table lined up with red solo cups in the post, which showcases a sequence of three photos.
 In the first snap, the three friends are in front of the table as Jenner drinks out of a cup, Hadid eats a hot dog, and the third friend holds the ping pong ball above their heads.

-Hadid is seen wearing a rhinestone embellished white halter top and olive green string bikini as she strategically plays rosé pong with one hand while holding a hot dog in the other.
+Hadid is seen wearing a rhinestone embellished white halter top and olive green string bikini as she strategically plays rose pong with one hand while holding a hot dog in the other.
 Similarly, Jenner wore a scoop-neck red bikini top and bikini bottom.

 In the second photo, Hadid is seen lying stomach down on a pizza float in a pool, showing off her perky backside.
 She is looking straight into the camera smiling, her eyes nearly shut because of the sun.